 Also amongst the observatory’s collection of instruments is the 12-inch reflector Calver Telescope.
 First procured by the observatory in 1910, the handcrafted scope was involved in the 1922 Wallal Solar Eclipse Expedition, which ultimately confirmed Einstein’s theory of general relativity.
 Restored in 1996, this attractive telescope continues to be used for night tours to this day.

 As we wait for the astronomers to reset the telescopes on other distant objects, our guide for the night, Matt takes us on a naked-eye tour of the night sky.
 He points out some of the distinguishing constellations and stars of the night sky.
-As he’s doing this, a huge shooting stars light up the sky and falls seemingly all the way to the horizon.
+As he’s doing this, a huge shooting stars light up the sky and fall seemingly all the way to the horizon.

 Initially built on Mt Eliza in Kings Park, in 1896, the observatory original purpose was to provide accurate time.
 Once the city of Perth became more established and light pollution impeded night-time observation, the observatory moved to its present location in Bickley.
 From 1960 – 2015 the observatory was manned by professional astronomers and used for research.
 Amongst its biggest accolades, it was involved in photographing Halley’s Comet, co-discovering the ring system around the planet Uranus, and discovering 29 minor planets between 1970 and 1999.